Cookiefritz/probable-waffle/README.md

 # probable-waffle
-Website of bsit 1-2 from FEU Roosevelt
+Website of BSIT 1-2 from FEU Roosevelt